-There are things you will need to consider, including licence requirements, before applying for a major or temporary event.
+There are things you will need to consider, including licence requirements, before applying for a major event or temporary limited licence.

 Licensees need to be aware of their responsibilities not to allow drunk, violent or quarrelsome persons to enter or remain on their licensed premises.
 This page provides information on banning or barring patrons.

 This page outlines the functions of compliance.